gleich/Docker-NodeJS/README.md

 ## DISCLAIMER

-At the time of making this, I have little to no experience with JS and NodeJS, this is more for learning how to run a web app on a docker container.
+At the time of making this, I have little to no experience with JS and NodeJS, this is more for learning how port mapping works with Docker.

 ## Running